 You set up your smart heating system to work around your lifestyle for maximum efficiency.
 For instance, if you’re out at work on weekdays, you could set it up to come on just before you wake up and turn off when you go out, then turn on again for a bit in the evening.
 You can set a different schedule for the weekends, when you might be in more.
 And you can easily change your requirements when the weather warms up.

 Some heating systems are even simpler; they just ask you a few questions and set a schedule automatically.
-Others learn from your habits for accurate meeting of your requirements/finer control
+Others learn from your habits for better control.

-Some smart have geo-fencing too, for optimum automation – this tracks the location of those in your household via their mobile phones and turns the heating on automatically when they’re nearing home.
+Some smart thermostats have geo-fencing too – this tracks the location of those in your household via their mobile phones and turns the heating on automatically when they’re nearing home.
 This means if they arrive home unexpectedly between the programmed hours, your central unit will override the schedule and switch the heating on then.

 Smart heating also makes it much easier to measure and control the temperature in your home.
 Because it helps you heat your home evenly throughout, you can probably set the thermostat lower, saving you money.
 In fact, turning your thermostat down by just one degree can save as much as £100 over the year.